Club Volleyball Overview

 The coaching staff is assigned to a team to maintain a 1:6 Coach to Player ratio.
 Head coaches often have 10+ years of playing the game, and 5+ years of coaching, and are professional and very knowledgeable about the game.
 Club Cruz takes extra effort to curate our coaching staff to have those individuals who understand our unique approach to putting the Player development first.

 That all being said, Club Volleyball experiences are great for the girls that participate in them.
-Being with a supportive team environment, working with professional coaches, and traveling at times to play in tournaments and league events with the team and parent community is quite rewarding, and the memories and friendships are lifelong.
+Being with a supportive team environment, working with professional coaches, and traveling at times to play in tournaments and league events with the team and parent community are quite rewarding, and the memories and friendships are lifelong.

 Club Cruz Club Teams Structure